geakstr/entypo-icons/Readme.md

 #### Pros

-- All icons will be loaded at once (useful, no need to import each icon separately).
+✅ All icons will be loaded at once (useful, no need to import each icon separately).
-- Icons will be preloaded before usage (user will see icons when application loaded).
+✅ Icons will be preloaded before usage (user will see icons when application loaded).

 #### Cons

-- Bundle will contanis all icons (~60Kb gzipped).
+❗️ Bundle will contains all icons (~60Kb gzipped).

 ```jsx
 import sprite from "@entypo-icons/core/sprite";